anaptoro/mvp_wine_pairing/README.md

 ### 4. Add rows to the training dataset
 In order to add rows to the dataset you can simply add those using the add_rows notebook.

-In sequence, you can retrain the model (using the wine pairing notebook) so it will include your new preferences into it.
+In sequence, you can retrain the model (using the wine pairing notebook ((For colab use, open the wine_pairing_colab_notebook)) so it will include your new preferences into it.